Police name man who died after party stabbing

 Lamar Jackson, 39, of Hackney, died after suffering from stab wounds while at an event in Woodford on Friday, the Metropolitan Police said.

-According to reports, Mr Jackson was also known as the rapper Hypo.
+According to reports, Mr Jackson was also known as the rapper Hypo and previously dated singer Emeli Sande.

+Hypo released several tracks over the years, including Flex On My X, First Night and No L’s.

+In 2018 he collaborated with Jamaican DJ Popcaan on the song Run These Streets.

 Emergency services were called to Chigwell Road at about 12.10am after receiving calls which stated a fight had broken out at the venue.